jdenes/airain/README.md

 ## Features

-- 📡 data retrieval using Yahoo Finance API (code for Intrinio's API are also proposed)
+- 📡 Data retrieval using Yahoo Finance API (code for Intrinio's API are also proposed)
-- 🏋️ model training (see the architecture below)
+- 🏋️ Model training (see the architecture below)
-- 🤺 model backtesting
+- 🤺 Model backtesting
-- 🦾 automated, fast order placing in Trading 212 using Selenium for Firefox
+- 🦾 Automated, fast order placing in Trading 212 using Selenium for Firefox
-- 🤖 background-running trader for automated data updating and opening/closing positions
+- 🤖 Background-running trader for automated data updating and opening/closing positions
-- 📈 graphical interface using Dash (under development)
+- 📈 Graphical interface using Dash (under development)

 ## Installation